the-ethan-hunt/jekyll-now/_posts/2018-06-02-What-are-GANS?.md

 GANs are getting hot for image generation using convolutional neural networks.
 A [DCGAN](http://arxiv.org/abs/1511.06434) or a deep convolutional generative adversarial network is one great GAN used for image generation.
 You can read the paper in the link to know more about them.

 I hope you like this post and that this post would quell you to learn more about GANs or about deep learning itself!
+You can tell me about this post at twitter mentioning me by my handle @apte_dhruv or drop me a mail at dhruvgirishapte@gmail[dot]com